-Accommodation Area Criteria
+Accommodation Area C riteria

 Sanitary Spaces

-Requirement # = Related ILO MLC 2006, Title 3 Requirement Meets HAB(MODU) Requirements Meets HAB+(MODU)/ HAB++(MODU) Requirements
+Requirement # = Related ILO MLC 2006, Title 3 Requirement Meets HAB Requirements Meets HAB+ Requirements Meets HAB++ Requirements

-1 GENERAL
+GENERAL

-1 Sanitary spaces are: 1
+1 Sanitary spaces are:

-• lighted
+lighted

 • heated

-• ventilated.
+ventilated.

-2 Floors in sanitary spaces are: 1
+2 Floors in sanitary spaces are:

 non-slip type deck covering

 easily cleaned

 impervious to damp or moisture absorption

 properly drained.

-3 For every six personnel who do not have a private sanitary space, there is:
+3 For every six crew members who do not have a private sanitary space, there is:

 one or more tubs and/or shower baths

 one or more toilets

-one or more washbasins.
+washbasins.

-4 Where personnel are working in an isolated area, sanitary spaces are provided near or adjacent thereto.
+4 Where the radio officers or operators are accommodated in an isolated position, sanitary facilities are provided near or adjacent thereto.

 5 Someone standing on a wet deck in sanitary spaces cannot reach light switches or electrical outlets without ground fault interrupters (GFI).

 6 Common/Shared spaces are gender identifiable without entering the space.

-7 All sanitary spaces shall have ventilation to the open air, independently of any other part of the accommodation areas.

-8 Separate multiple occupancy sanitary spaces are provided for men and women.
+7 Separate multiple occupancy sanitary spaces are provided for men and women.

-9 Bulkheads in sanitary spaces are:
+8 Bulkheads in sanitary spaces are:

 steel or other approved material

-• watertight up to 230 mm (9 in.) above deck level.
+watertight up to 230 mm (9 in.) above deck level.

-10 A public sanitary facility shall be situated near the ship's office if it is not conveniently located near the navigation bridge.
+9 A public sanitary facility shall be situated near the ship's office if it is not conveniently located near the navigation bridge.

+10 All sanitary spaces shall have ventilation to the open air, independently of any other part of the accommodation areas

-11 Free space (space available for movement without hindrance of any objects) in common sanitary spaces is:
+11 Free space (space available for movement without hindrance of any objects) in a common sanitary space per person is:

-• at least $0.75 \text{ m}^2 (8 \text{ ft}^2)$ .
+• at least 0.75 m 2 (8 ft 2)

-• at least $1.1 \text{ m}^2$ (12 ft ).
+• at least 1.1 m 2 (12 ft 2)

-12 Sleeping rooms have a private sanitary space with a toilet, shower or tub, and sink modules.
+12 Single or double occupancy sleeping rooms have a private sanitary space with a toilet, shower or tub and sink modules.

+GENERAL - BASED ON VESSEI Note: tons = gross registered (

-13 A toilet and washbasin having hot and cold running potable water is within easy access of the:
+13 On vessels over 1,600 tons, a toilet and washbasin having hot and cold running potable water is within easy access of the:

-• navigation bridge deck and primarily for those on duty in the area
+navigation bridge deck and primarily for those on duty in the area

-• machinery space if not fitted near the engine room control center.
+machinery space if not fitted near the engine room control center.